privacyfilters/Mozilla-Blocker/README.md

 # Mozilla-Blocker
-### The Great Blocklists to prevent all Mozilla spying and data collecting efforts on their users.
+#### The Great Blocklists to prevent all Mozilla spying and data collecting efforts on their users.

-# Userful only in Systemwide Ad-blockers, DNS Sinkholes and for host blocking.
+# Useful only with Systemwide Ad-blockers, DNS Sinkholes and host blocking.

 ## Direct Links to Mozilla Blocker filters
 For Zen Privacy Guard, Adguard Home and Pi-hole - https://raw.githubusercontent.com/gitfilts/Mozilla-Blocker/refs/heads/main/MozillaBlockerAdblock.txt